 Finamore, John F. Iamblichus and the Theory of the Vehicle of the Soul.
 Chico, CA: Scholars Press, 1985.

 Hunter, Richard Lawrence.
 Hesiodic Voices: Studies in the Ancient Reception of Hesiod’s Works and Days.
 Cambridge: Cambridge University Press, 2014.

 Iamblichus.
 De Anima.
 Translated by John F. Finamore and John M. Dillon.
 Atlanta: Society of Biblical Literature, 2002.

 Iamblichus.
-De mysteriis.
+De Mysteriis.
 Translated by Emma C. Clarke, John M. Dillon and Jackson P. Hershbell.
 Atlanta: Society of Biblical Literature, 2003.

 Kupperman, Jeffrey S. “Living Theurgy: a course in Iamblichus Philosophy, Theology and Theurgy”.
 London: Avalonia, 2014.

-Sallustius, “On the Gods and the Cosmos”, 4th Century AD, accessed May 17, 2017, http://www.platonic-philosophy.org/files/Sallustius%20-%20On%20the%20Gods%20(Taylor).pdf
+Sallustius, “On the Gods and the Cosmos”, 4th Century ACE, accessed May 17, 2017, http://www.platonic-philosophy.org/files/Sallustius%20-%20On%20the%20Gods%20(Taylor).pdf

 Shaw, Gregory.
-Theurgy and the soul: the Neoplatonism of Iamblichus.
+Theurgy and The Soul: the Neoplatonism of Iamblichus.
 Second ed.
 Kettering, OH: Angelico Press, 2014.

 Smith, Rowland.
 Julian’s Gods: Religion and Philosophy in the Thought and Action of Julian the Apostate.
 London and New York: Routledge, 1995

 Uždavinys, Algis.
 The Heart of Plotinus: The Essential Enneads.
 Bloomington, IN: World Wisdom, 2009.